department-of-veterans-affairs/abd-vro/domain-cc/README.md

 2. From `cc-app` directory run `alembic revision --autogenerate -m <add note about changes>`
 3. Run `alembic upgrade head` to apply migrations

-If migration commands are run without updating the data models, an empty migrations file will be created in the `alembic/versions` directory.
  These migrations will only be applied to the domain-cc schema.

 ## Contributing
 ### Install dev dependencies